FLAMEGPU/ABM_Framework_Comparisons/README.md

 Running the existing `runall.sh`

-> Note: This does not run MASON
+> Note: This does not currently run all simulators or all models which source is included in this repository for.

 ```bash
 # docker